joedursun/quote/README.md

       -n, --no-portfolio               Do not use portfolio.yml
 ```

 By default, qq will look for config/portfolio.yml.
-Your portfolio file should be a list of stocks in the format: 'symbol: purchase_value'
+An example of a portfolio.yml is provided.

-At the moment, the purchase value is not being used; however, the purchase values will be used for calculating total gain in a portfolio later.
+There are plans for using the purchase price and quantity to provide an idea of how your portfolio has performed.